cheng-zhao/powspec/README.md

 #### Grid interlacing

 To reduce the "alias" effects of particle assignments, the grid interlacing technique<sup>[\[1\]](#ref1)</sup> is implemented.
 It generates an addition real-space density field with a shift of half the cell size (*H*/2) on all directions.
-The two densities fields are then combined in Fourier space, which is then used for power spectrum evaluation.
+The two densities fields are combined in Fourier space, which is then used for power spectrum evaluation.

 Since the density field is real, we use the real-to-complex routines of the FFTW library for Fourier transforms, to increase both time and space efficiencies.